Using ecco as a Docker image

 Zero installation

-This solution is well suited if you just want to try ecco
+This solution is well suited if you just want to try ecco.

 Docker offers an online playground with 4h of time to run whatever you want.